nfrizzell/telemetry/README.md

    - Telemetry
        - The actual telemetry software, which interfaces with various sensors and inputs from the car, transmits them using a LoRa radio module, then appends it to the database, which is queried to provide data information and visualization to the operator

 Compatability:
    -
    - The programs are designed to work on both Linux and Windows operating systems.
    - The arduino code was written to run on an Arduino Uno.
-   - Due to complications a database "template", as well as a few other system-specific files, are not included here.
-Because of this some of the installation scripts will not work out of the box using only the files provided here.
+   - Due to complications SQL data definition scripts, as well as a few system-specific files, are not included here.
+Because of this some of the installation scripts may not work out of the box using only the files provided here.
+Contact me for more info.

 Dependencies:
    -